Jared Cook: 2011 season

 On January 28, 2011, the Titans fired head coach Jeff Fisher after they finished fourth in the AFC South with a 6–10 record in 2010.

 During training camp, Cook competed to be the starting tight end against Craig Stevens after Bo Scaife departed during free agency.
 Head coach Mike Munchak named Cook the second tight end on the depth chart to start the regular season, behind Craig Stevens.

-On October 2, 2011, Cook caught two passes for 93 yards and scored on an 80-yard touchdown reception from quarterback Matt Hasselbeck during a 31–13 win at the Cleveland Browns.
+On October 2, 2011, Cook caught two passes for 93 yards and scored on an 80-yard touchdown reception from quarterback Matt Hasselbeck during a 31–13 victory at the Cleveland Browns.
 In Week 15, he had a season-high nine catches for 103 yards as the Titans lost at the Indianapolis Colts by a score of 27–13.
-The following week, Cook caught eight passes for a season-high 169 yards and a touchdown during a 23–17 win at the Jacksonville Jaguars in Week 16.
+The following week, Cook caught eight passes for a season-high 169 yards and a touchdown during a 23–17 victory at the Jacksonville Jaguars in Week 16.
 Cook caught a 55-yard touchdown pass from quarterback Matt Hasselbeck in the first quarter.

-Cook appeared in all 16 games and had five starts in 2011 while catching 49 passes for a career-high 759 receiving yards and three touchdowns.
-He also made five solo tackles while appearing on special teams in 2011.
+Cook appeared in all 16 games and had five starts in 2011 while catching 49 passes for a career-high 759 yards and three touchdowns.
+He also made five solo tackles while appearing on special teams.

 2012 season

 Cook returned as the secondary tight end behind Craig Stevens in 2012 under offensive coordinator Chris Palmer.
 On December 9, 2012, Cook caught three passes for 20 yards and a touchdown before exiting during a 27–23 loss at the Indianapolis Colts due to an injury.

-Cook finished the 2012 season with 44 receptions for 523 yards and four touchdown receptions in 13 games and five starts.
+Cook finished the 2012 season with 44 receptions for 523 yards and four touchdowns in 13 games and five starts.

 During the offseason, Cook requested the Titans to franchise tag him as a wide receiver, which attracts a bigger pay.
 However, the Titans chose to decline and Cook became an unrestricted free agent.
 He reportedly received interest from multiple teams, including the Chicago Bears, Cleveland Browns, Miami Dolphins, and St. Louis Rams.